efermenal/personal-blog/content/books/bartleby-the-scrivener/index.md

 who eventually referred to his attitude as "passive resistance".
-Always with a calm and polite attitude, but at the same time firm, Bartleby continues to reject even the most simple and routine task—despite apparently remaining in the office all the time available—,including question of personal nature in the same way, as if it were the only learned message that he was able to articulate, and until eventually being reduced to a pale figure looking out upon a "dead brick wall".
+Always with a calm and polite attitude, but at the same time firm, Bartleby continues to reject even the most simple and routine task—despite apparently remaining in the office all the time available—, including questions of personal nature, as if it were the only learned message that he was able to articulate, and until eventually being reduced to a pale figure looking out upon a "dead brick wall".